sed-boi/render-stats/README.md

      ModuleNotFoundError: No module named 'PIL'

 ```
 These errors indicate that the addon’s dependencies have not been installed, and the QR code will not be generated.
 Please activate dependencies before running your project.

+**Important:** Please ensure you click the **"Enable IPv6"** button in the addon's UI panel every time before you click **"Start Server"**.
+This step ensures that the addon attempts to establish an IPv6 connection for the server.

 ## Creator